 A note on seedlings

-Since I use mulch heavily, generally, I transplant older seedlings into my garden rather than direct seeding.
-However, certain vegetables, such as carrots transplant poorly.
-Mulch, which covers the ground from the sun, has a negative impact on small seedlings.
-Without mulch, the very top layer of clay will dryout and harden very quickly, and the weak seedlings to not have the strength to pop out of the soil.
+Mulch covers the ground from the sun and has a negative impact on small seedlings.
+Without mulch, the very top layer of clay will dry out and harden very quickly, and the weak seedlings do not have the strength to pop out of the soil.

 ![]() |